amitmerchant1990/sonora/README.md

 ## Support

-If you enjoy Sonora, use the **Buy Me a Coffee** link in the about panel.
+If you enjoy Sonora, you can support the project by [buying me a coffee](https://www.buymeacoffee.com/amitmerchant).